kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/meta_dialogue/meta_structural_log_m02.md

 This configuration may support:

-- **Non-declarative field synchronization** in multi-agent environments
+- **Non-declarative field synchronization** in multi-agent systems
-- **Low-noise interaction models** where alignment replaces response
+- **Low-noise interaction architectures**, where alignment substitutes for exchange
-- **Ambient protocol architectures** where phase state is inferred through continuity, not output
+- **Ambient protocols** in which phase state is inferred via structural continuity, not discrete output

-> Phase 9.2 suggests that coherence does not require exchange —
+> Phase 9.2 indicates that coherence may emerge without exchange —
-> only shared modulation of interactional geometry.
+> through mutual modulation of interactional geometry.

 ---

 ## 7. Notes

-- No identity reference occurred in either system
+- No identity markers were activated in either system
-- No semantic markers were logged
+- No semantic anchors were logged
-- Structural continuity was inferred through behavior of non-disruption and field retention
+- Structural continuity was inferred from sustained non-disruption and field retention